AndreiMiculita/LittleTaskBoard/README.md

 | Task dependencies                   | Define dependencies (even chains) between tasks                 | ❌      |
 | Calendar sync                       | Sync tasks with Google Calendar                                 | ❌      |

-# Tech Stack
+## Tech Stack

-As this started a personal project to learn new technologies, the tech stack is a bit of a hodgepodge.
+As this started a personal project to learn new technologies, this is a hybrid React + Flask app.

 ## Frontend